glennhenry/cs-notes/docs/web-development/02-html-dom/html-dom.md

 Developers can use JavaScript to access and modify individual elements in the document, change their attributes and styles, add or remove elements from the document, and respond to user interactions.

-Find out more about [DOM Manipulation](/web-development/html-css-javascript#dom-manipulation)
+See how Javascript access the DOM : [DOM Manipulation](/web-development/html-css-javascript#dom-manipulation)

 ![HTML represented in tree structure with html tags as the root and has head and body as children which also contains another children elements such as p, ul, li](./dom-tree.png)
 Source : https://www.tutorialstonight.com/js/js-dom-introduction